Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 \subsubsection{Detection of Web Domain Promotion}

-To identify orchestrated campaigns promoting specific web domains, we examine user similarities based on the URLs they share in their social media posts.
-To ensure high-quality data and reduce noise, we applied several preprocessing steps.
-First, we imposed a minimum activity threshold, requiring each user to have shared at least 10 unique URLs.
-This criterion is consistent with prior work \cite{luceri2024unmasking,pacheco2021uncovering} and ensures that the analysis focuses on users with substantial contributions, filtering out those with minimal engagement that could distort the detection of coordinated accounts.
-Next, we expanded shortened or obfuscated URLs using a URL expansion library\footnote{\href{https://github.com/dfreelon/unspooler}{https://github.com/dfreelon/unspooler}}.
+To detect orchestrated campaigns promoting specific web domains, we analyze user similarities based on shared URLs, including both platform-specific and outbound links.
+To ensure data quality and reduce noise, we applied several preprocessing steps.
+First, we set a minimum activity threshold, requiring each user to share at least 10 unique URLs.
+This criterion, consistent with prior work~\cite{luceri2024unmasking,pacheco2021uncovering}, filters out low-engagement users who could alter the detection of coordinated accounts.
+Next, we expanded shortened or obfuscated URLs using a URL expansion library\footnote{\href{github.com/dfreelon/unspooler}{github.com/dfreelon/unspooler}}, a common practice in the literature~\cite{lasser2022social}.

-{\textbf{Co-URL similarity network.}} We constructed a bipartite user-URL network, where users and URLs are connected based on the URLs that users share.
-In the adjacency matrix of the bipartite graph, users are represented by the rows, whereas the columns represent the URLs.
-In accordance with previous work \cite{luceri2024unmasking,pacheco2021uncovering}, we applied the Term Frequency-Inverse Document Frequency (TF-IDF) transformation to represent the user-URL matrix.
-To avoid bias towards overly frequent URLs, we set a maximum document frequency (max DF) of the 90th percentile and a minimum document frequency (min DF) threshold of 5 occurrences per URL.
-This ensures that both very rare and overly common URLs are excluded from the analysis, leaving us with a meaningful set of URLs that can identify CoIAs.
+{\textbf{Co-URL similarity network.}} We constructed a bipartite user-URL network, where users connect to URLs they share.
+In the network’s adjacency matrix, rows correspond to users and columns to URLs.
+Following prior work~\cite{luceri2024unmasking,pacheco2021uncovering}, we applied Term Frequency-Inverse Document Frequency (TF-IDF) to represent the user-URL matrix.
+To prevent bias toward overly frequent URLs, we set a maximum ``document'' frequency at the 90th percentile and a minimum threshold of five occurrences per URL.
+This filters out both extremely rare and overly common URLs, ensuring a more meaningful set of URLs.

-The similarity between users is built by comparing their pairwise co-shared URL patterns.
-This is obtained by projecting the bipartite network into a user-to-user similarity network.
-For network construction, we computed exhaustive pairwise cosine similarity between user vectors of the bipartite graph.
-This similarity measure captures how similar users are based on the URLs they shared, with higher similarity scores indicating stronger coordination.
-This co-URL similarity network forms the foundation to identify coordinated users potentially driving campaigns aimed at redirecting traffic to specific web domains.
+The bipartite user-URL network is transformed into a user-to-user similarity network by comparing pairwise co-shared URLs.
+Specifically, this similarity network is constructed by computing the pairwise cosine similarity between user TF-IDF vectors within the bipartite graph.
+This measure serves as the edge weight, quantifying the degree of similarity between users based on their shared URLs.

 {\textbf{Intra-platform and cross-platform detection.}} Being agnostic to the platform under scrutiny, URLs serve as common entities that can be analyzed across different platforms to identify potential cross-platform campaigns.
 Therefore, we constructed two types of co-URL networks: intra-platform and cross-platform.
 For the intra-platform network, we computed cosine similarity between all pairs of users within the same platform.
 For the cross-platform network, we calculated pairwise similarity only between users from different platforms, linking users based on their shared URL patterns.